SALONI-MELKUNDE/JobSatisfaction_ML-Project-/README.md

 (Include or reference the actual LICENSE file in my repository.)**

-## Thank you for exploring the EHR_DatabaseProject! 🎉
+## Thank you for exploring the Jobsatisfaction_MLProject! 🎉

 - **If you have any questions or suggestions, feel free to open an issue or reach out.** 💬 📬